NunoCReis/docs-bestpractices/src/lifecycle/troubleshoot-debugging-mobile/troubleshooting-process.md

 # The troubleshooting, debugging and monitoring process

 In this article you can find detailed information on the differences between troubleshooting, debugging, and monitoring.
-Also, some best practices on how to proceed when you need to troubleshoot or debbug.
+Also, some best practices on how to proceed when you need to troubleshoot or debug.

 ## Definitions